Deuli, India: Area overview

 Kharagpur subdivision, shown partly in the map alongside, mostly has alluvial soils, except in two CD blocks in the west – Kharagpur I and Keshiary, which mostly have lateritic soils.
-Around 74% of the total cultivated area is cropped more than once.
+Around 74% of the total cultivated area is cropped more than once during a single year.
 With a density of population of 787 per km2nearly half of the district’s population resides in this subdivision.
 14.33% of the population lives in urban areas and 86.67% lives in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Deuli had a total population of 9,007 of which 4,468 (50%) were males and 4,539 (50%) were females.
 Population in the age range 0–6 years was 893.
 The total number of literate persons in Deuli was 7,138 (79.25% of the population over 6 years).